 A stabilizing bid is a bid for the purchase of Class A common shares on behalf of the underwriters for the purpose of fixing or maintaining the price of the Class A common shares.
 A syndicate covering transaction is the bid for or the purchase of Class A common shares on behalf of the underwriters to reduce a short position incurred by the underwriters in connection with the offering.
 Similar to other purchase transactions, the underwriter's purchases to cover the syndicate short sales may have the effect of raising or maintaining the market price of our Class A common shares or preventing or retarding a decline in the market price of our Class A common shares.
 As a result, the price of our Class A common shares may be higher than the price that might otherwise exist in the open market.
-A penalty bid is an arrangement permitting the underwriters to reclaim the selling concession otherwise accruing to a syndicate member in connection with the offering if the Class A common shares originally sold by such syndicate member are purchased in a syndicate covering transaction and therefore have not been effectively placed by such syndicate member.
+A penalty bid is an arrangement permitting the underwriters to reclaim the selling concession otherwise accruing to a syndicate member in connection with the offering if the Class A common shares originally sold by such syndicate member.